Bacolod Food Trip Guide

 2. Chicken Inasal

 We can’t have an article about Bacolod delicacies without including chicken inasal.
-They say that visitors never step foot in Bacolod city if they haven’t tried the local chicken inasal.
+They say visitors never enter Bacolod city if they haven’t tried the local chicken inasal.

 Where to try Chicken Inasal?